port-labs/port-docs/docs/actions-and-automations/setup-backend/webhook/kafka/examples/execution-basic-runner-using-aws-lambda.md

 ## Next steps

 This was a very basic example on how to react to the execution `CREATE` action.
 We left placeholder code for you to insert your own custom logic that fits your infrastructure.

-Now that you have an execution runner, maybe try exploring our [Change Log runner](./changelog-basic-change-listener-using-aws-lambda), so that you can react to changes in your Software Catalog.